ckarlof/engineering-roles/managers/vp_engineering.md

 #### Strategy
 * Work closely with the CTO to communicate the priorities of the engineering team to company leadership, defining objectives and key results, and ensuring alignment across the company
-* Partner with Leadteam, CTO, Product, and Strategy to help design and clearly communicate a coordinated company vision, strategy, and priorities that every member of the engineering team understands
+* Partner with Leadteam, CTO, Product, and Business to help design and clearly communicate a coordinated company vision, strategy, and priorities that every member of the engineering team understands
 * Partner with CTO to translate product and engineering vision, strategy, and priorities to clear and actionable platform engineering roadmap, objectives, and key results and frequently communicate out to the engineering team
 * Work with Engineering leadership to define, execute, and align on a unified technology strategy
 * Ensure engineers are empowered to accomplish technical projects that improve total product or platform health, while simultaneously balancing strategic product and platform engineering priorities